wguanicedew/iam/doc/user-guide/oauthn_token_exchange.md

 This section describe a typical scenario of token exchange flow.

 A client requests to the Authorization Service (AS) an access token (T1) to access a protected resource (PR).
-In this example, we use a registered client with `client_credentials` grant type to obtain the token and `curl` to build and send the HTTP request.
+In this example, we use a registered client with `client_credentials` grant type to obtain the token and `curl` to send the HTTP request.

 ```bash
  $ export IAM_TOKEN_ENDPOINT=https://iam.local.io/token